open-gpdb/gpdb/gpdb-doc/markdown/install_guide/migrate-linux.html.md

 ## <a id="glib"></a>Important Upgrade Considerations

 The GNU C Library, commonly known as `glibc`, is the GNU Project's implementation of the C standard library.
-Between EL 7 and 8, the version of `glibc` changes from 2.17 to 2.28.
-This is a major change that impacts many languages and their collations.
+Between EL 7 and 8, the version of `glibc` changes from 2.17 to 2.28, and between EL 7 and EL 9, the version of `glibc` changes from 2.17 to 2.34.
+These are major changes that impact many languages and their collations.
 The collation of a database specifies how to sort and compare strings of character data.
 A change in sorting for common languages can have a significant impact on PostgreSQL and Greenplum databases.

 PostgreSQL and Greenplum databases use locale data provided by the operating system’s C library for sorting text.
 Sorting happens in a variety of contexts, including for user output, merge joins, B-tree indexes, and range partitions.
 In the latter two cases, sorted data is persisted to disk.
 If the locale data in the C library changes during the lifetime of a database, the persisted data may become inconsistent with the expected sort order, which could lead to erroneous query results and other incorrect behavior.

 If an index is not sorted in a way that an index scan is expecting it, a query could fail to find data, and an update could insert duplicate data.
 Similarly, in a partitioned table, a query could look in the wrong partition and an update could write to the wrong partition.
 It is essential to the correct operation of a database that you are aware of and understand any locale definition changes.
-Below are examples of the impact from locale changes in an EL 7 to EL 8 upgrade:
+Below are examples of the impact from locale changes in an EL 7 to EL 8 or EL 9 upgrade:

 **Example 1** A range-partitioned table using default partitions displaying the rows in an incorrect order after an upgrade: